needabetterusername/getdata-030-proj/README.md

 This repository is a submission for the course project of "Getting and Cleaning Data" offered via Coursera.org by JHU.

-This dataset provides the per-activity, per-subject, mean values for each mean() and std() measurement provided in the the below source dataset.
+This dataset provides the per-activity, per-subject mean values for each mean() and std() measurement provided in the the below source dataset.
 This data set is provided in a "wide" tidy format.
+Please see CodeBook.md for details on the content and format.

 #### Source data set
 The original dataset is processed movement data from the accelerometers of the Samsung Galaxy S smartphone.
 Further information on the original project and data set is available